 Planting Lowbush Blueberries at Home

-First, the site must be prepared properly by eradicating weeds and making sure the soil pH is between 4.5 and 4.8.
+First, the site must be prepared properly by eradicating weeds and making sure the soil pH is between 4.0 and 4.8.
+Maintaining a lower pH helps minimize competition from weeds.
 A soil test is essential.
 Care should be taken to avoid planting into shady areas.
 Low light levels will inhibit flower development and reduce yield.
 This will be the case along forested edges and areas with poor weed management.
 Soil testing can be done through a number of private and public labs.
 UNH Cooperative Extension offers this service.
 Forms and instructions are available on our website, or you can call our Info Line at 1-877-EXT-GROW (1-877-398- 4769).

 There are three ways to get lowbush blueberries established in an area where there are none: